sandropaganotti-zz/no-queue/README.md

-This wakes up the ServiceWorker (if you're on an Android device even if your browser is not open) and fires a push event that can be used to trigger a Notification to inform the user about an update of the servuice he subscribed.
+This wakes up the ServiceWorker (if you're on an Android device even if your browser is not open) and fires a push event that can be used to trigger a Notification to inform the user about an update of the service he subscribed.

 Read more on [sandropaganotti.com](http://sandropaganotti.com/2015/04/26/noqueue-an-experiment-with-service-worker-and-the-physical-web/)